If you look at any report for future job growth, remote work has been on the rise since the turn of the century.

-How Do You Decide What to Write About When you First Start blogging?
+How Do You Decide What to Write About When You First Start blogging?

 We mentioned in the introduction that you can make an income using the skills you already have.

 What experience do you have?
 Where have you worked in the past?
 What kind of schooling have you gone to?
-What are your hobbies that you love to do?
+What are the hobbies that you love to do?
 Or, what would you like to learn about?

 These are just a few examples of what you can look for when thinking about a blog topic.

-Just because you’re an amateur blogger doesn’t mean you don’t have expertise to share with the world.
+Just because you’re an amateur blogger doesn’t mean you don’t have the expertise to share with the world.